About

 Industry Overview

-Banks safeguard money and valuables and provide loans, credit, and payment services, such as checking accounts, money orders, and cashier's checks.
-Banks also may offer investment and insurance products, which they were once prohibited from selling.
+Banks safeguard money and provide loans, credit, and payment services such as checking accounts, debit cards, and cashier's checks.
+Banks also may offer investment and insurance products.
 As a variety of models for cooperation and integration among finance industries have emerged, some of the traditional distinctions between banks, insurance companies, and securities firms have diminished.
-In spite of these changes, banks continue to maintain and perform their primary role--accepting deposits and lending funds from these deposits.
+In spite of these changes, banks continue to maintain and perform their primary role -- accepting deposits and lending money.

 Commercial Banks

 Commercial banks, which dominate this industry, offer a full range of services for individuals, businesses, and governments.
-These banks come in a wide range of sizes, from large global banks to regional and community banks.
-Global banks are involved in international lending and foreign currency trading, in addition to the more typical banking services.
-Regional banks have numerous branches and automated teller machine (ATM) locations throughout a multi-state area that provide banking services to individuals.
-Banks have become more oriented toward marketing and sales.
-As a result, employees need to know about all types of products and services offered by banks.
-Community banks are based locally and offer more personal attention, which many individuals and small businesses prefer.
-In recent years, online banks--which provide all services entirely over the Internet--have entered the market, with some success.
-However, many traditional banks have also expanded to offer online banking, and some formerly Internet-only banks are opting to open branches.
+Commercial banks come in a wide range of sizes, from large global banks to mid-size regional and small community banks.
+In addition to typical banking services, global banks lend internationally and trade foreign currencies.
+Regional banks have numerous branches and automated teller machine (ATM) locations throughout a multi-state area and provide banking services to individuals and local businesses.
+Community banks are based locally and have fewer branches than regional or global banks.
+In recent years, online banks—which provide financial services entirely over the Internet—have entered the market, with some success.
+However, even in Internet banking distinctions have lessened as traditional banks also offer online banking, and some formerly Internet-only banks have opened branches.

 Savings Banks and Savings and Loan Associations

 Savings banks and savings and loan associations, sometimes called thrift institutions, are the second largest group of depository institutions.
-They were first established as community-based institutions to finance mortgages for people to buy homes and still cater mostly to the savings and lending needs of individuals.
+They were first established as community-based institutions to finance mortgages for people to buy homes and still cater mostly to the savings and lending needs of consumers.
+Over time, distinctions between savings banks and commercial banks have largely disappeared.

 Federal Reserve Banks